 HIV stands for human immunodeficiency virus.
 It is primarily transmitted in blood, semen and vaginal fluids via condomless sex or sharing injecting equipment.
 HIV is the virus that can cause AIDS.

 Acquired immune deficiency syndrome (AIDS) is not a single disease.
 It is a diagnosis that results from a spectrum of conditions that can occur when a person’s immune system is seriously damaged after years of attack by HIV.
 The terms HIV and AIDS are not interchangeable, but it is possible to move in and out of an AIDS diagnosis.
 It is important to remember that a person that has HIV does not have AIDS.
 However, all people with AIDS have HIV.

 HIV damages the body’s immune system and renders the body vulnerable to other diseases and infections – its symptoms are most commonly similar to those of any chronic viral infection.
 During advanced stages of HIV infection, a person may develop any of a number of opportunistic infections considered to be AIDS defining illnesses.

 Despite advances made over the course of the epidemic HIV and AIDS are still here and there is no cure or vaccine.

 HIV is detected by an HIV antibody test.
 It is incorrect to call it an ‘AIDS test’ because the test cannot detect AIDS, but instead detects the antibodies that are produced as a result of HIV infection.
-It can take up to 12 weeks for someone’s immune system to produce antibodies to HIV.
+It can take up to 12 weeks for someone’s immune system to produce antibodies to HIV, but this usually occurs around the 6-8 week period.
 This is called the ‘window period’.
 An HIV antibody test performed during this window period could be negative even though the person may be HIV-positive.
 There are now special blood tests (nucleic acid amplification) which can detect HIV infection during the window period.

 A person who has a positive HIV antibody test can be referred to as being ‘HIV-positive’.